pesto-students/handyman-n10-alpha/README.md

 - Rest APIs used [nestjsx/crud](https://www.npmjs.com/package/@nestjsx/crud)
 - Frontend is hosted on Netlify
 - Backend is hosted on Heroku
-- DB hosted on AWS S3
+- DB hosted on AWS RDS

 ## Technologies used to build this project